andr3wmac/IronMogFF7/tools/music/README.md

 ## Usage

 The process is fully automated.
-To build your music library, simply run the build script:
+To build the music library, simply run the build script:
   ```bash
 python build.py
   ```